 - A suitable disinfectant cleaner or spray (which kind will depend on your circumstances)

 - Usually there will be some sort of absorbent substance to spread on spills.
 Sand or similar is the usual choice

 Equipment, Surfaces & Footfall Areas

-It is worth extending your cleaning procedures to cover walkways and areas that are not actually part of the main work environment.
-Corridors, walkways and stairways can all become very dangerous if they are cluttered or subject to spills.
+Additionally, you should create cleaning procedures for walkways and areas which are not actually part of the food preparation areas.
+These areas of transit can become hazardous, as they are often cluttered or subject to spills.

 Want more information about food hygiene training?

 This is just a small insight into cleaning procedures for a food business.
 There is a great deal more to understand in order to meet your legal requirements for food hygiene training.